- Bullying occurs on a daily or weekly basis in 23 percent of public schools across the United States.

-Bullying can be subtle, and many children won’t tell their parents or teachers about it out of fear of retribution or shame.
-Children may also fear being blamed themselves or losing privileges if they report being bullied.
-That’s why it’s important that parents, teachers, and other responsible adults are constantly looking for bullying behaviors.
+Bullying is a behavior that includes a whole range of actions that cause physical or emotional pain, from spreading rumors, to intentional exclusion, to physical abuse.
+It can be subtle and many children don’t tell their parents or teachers about it out of fear of shame or retribution.
+Children may also fear they won’t be taken seriously if they report being bullied.
+It’s important that parents, teachers, and other adults constantly look for bullying behaviors.

 - unexplained cuts or bruises